emissary-ingress/emissary/user-guide/getting-started.md

 For more information, see [Edge Control](../../reference/edge-control).

-## Configure TLS for Automatic HTTPS
+## Configure TLS Termination and Automatic HTTPS

 If you have the ability to update your DNS, Ambassador can automatically configure a valid TLS certificate for you, eliminating the TLS warning.
 If you do not have the ability to update your DNS, skip to the next section, "Create a Mapping."